nfroidure/gulp-iconfont/README.md

  (`gulp-svgicons2svgfont`, `gulp-svg2tff`, `gulp-ttf2eot`, `gulp-ttf2woff`)
  for more flexibility, feel free to use them separately.

- If some font glyphs aren't converted properly you should append the `normalize:true` option and a `fontHeight` greater than 1000 (`fontHeight: 1001`).
+ If some font glyphs aren't converted properly you should add the `normalize:true` option and a `fontHeight` greater than 1000 (`fontHeight: 1001`).